 -

-Simple add-ins using familiar sources of protein, mixed into foods you already eat
+Simple add-ins using familiar protein sources mixed into foods already being eaten

 -

-Light meals built around plant-based protein, which can feel easier in taste and texture
+Light meals built around plant-based protein, which may feel easier in taste and texture

 -

-Small portions that help with consuming enough protein without forcing volume
+Small portions that support protein intake without forcing volume

 Protein Supports Everyday Function When Intake Is Reduced